microsoft/pxt-arcade/docs/skillmap/collector-themed/collectort4.md

 ---

-- :mouse pointer:  You can make your animation faster by changing the **interval** to a lower number.
+- :mouse pointer:  You can make your animation faster by changing the<br/>
+**interval** to a lower number.
 Try using **100** or **200**.

-- :mouse pointer:  If you'd like to slow your animation down, choose a longer **interval**.
+- :mouse pointer:  If you'd like to slow your animation down,<br/>
+choose a longer **interval**.